canonical/ubuntu-mir/README.md

 TODO*: - symbols tracking not applicable for this kind of code.
-TODO-A*: - debian/watch is present and works well TODO-B*: - debian/watch is not present but also not needed (e.g. native) TODO*: - Upstream update history is (good/slow/sporadic) TODO*: - Debian/Ubuntu update history is (good/slow/sporadic) TODO*: - the current release is packaged
+TODO-A*: - debian/watch is present and works well TODO-B*: - debian/watch is not present but also not needed (e.g. native)
+RULE: - On a re-review the bug history will be interesting again, it might show
+RULE:   that this was abandoned by upstream, Debian or even Ubuntu.
+While on the
+RULE:   other hand an insight might be that a package is more costly to maintain
+RULE:   than everyone assumed.
+TODO*: - Upstream update history is (good/slow/sporadic) TODO*: - Debian/Ubuntu update history is (good/slow/sporadic)
+TODO*: - the current release is packaged